emberjs/ember-test-waiters/README.md

 ### waitFor function

-Similar to the `waitForPromise` function, the `waitFor` function can be use to wait for async calls.
+Similar to the `waitForPromise` function, the `waitFor` function can be use to wait for async behavior.
 It can be used with async functions, and in decorator form to wrap an async function so calls to it are registered with the test waiter system.
+It can also be used with generator functions such as those used in [ember-concurrency](http://ember-concurrency.com/).

 ```js
 // wrapping async functions